microsoft/vcpkg/docs/users/registries.md

 ## Overlays Resolution

-Overlay ports and overlay triplets will be resolved in sequential order, and if configured in multiple places will follow the following priority:
+Overlay ports and overlay triplets will be resolved in sequential order (see [port overlays](../specifications/ports-overlay.md)), and if configured in multiple places will follow the following priority:

 - Overlays configured through the command line
 - Overlays configured in the manifest